Psychologist

 Cognitive behavior therapy is an approach where the person is encouraged to confront and change the specific thoughts and attitudes that lead to feelings of fear.
 Systematic desensitization, which is a type of cognitive behavioral therapy (CBT), is a preferred behavioral technique used to treat claustrophobia and other phobias.
 It based upon having the person relax, then imagine the components of the phobia, working from the least fearful to the most fearful.
 Gradual exposure to real life phobias has also been used with success to help people overcome their fears.
 According to the National Institute of Mental Health, about 75% of people with specific phobias overcome their fears through cognitive-behavioral therapy.

-Relaxation and stress relief techniques are frequently an accompaniment to other therapeutic approaches.
+Relaxation and stress relief techniques are frequently used with other therapeutic approaches.
 Relaxation techniques may include things like specific ways of breathing, muscle relaxation training, guided mental imagery, or soothing self-talk.

 Anti-anxiety and anti-depressive medications are sometimes used to help relieve the symptoms associated with agoraphobia.
 Certain medications that help to regulate the function of serotonin (a brain chemical that helps to transmit electrical messages having to do with mood) are sometimes used.
 Though medication doesn't solve the whole problem, it can reduce anxiety so the person can more easily deal with their problem.
 Drugs such as tranquilizers and anti-depressants and drugs known as beta blockers may be used to treat the physical symptoms of anxiety, such as a pounding heart.